 Appointed to the Rexam Board as Chairman and independent non executive director in February 2012.
-He is Chairman designate of ARM Holdings plc and a member of the Hearings Committee of The Panel of Takeovers and Mergers.
+He is also Chairman of ARM Holdings plc and a member of the Hearings Committee of The Panel of Takeovers and Mergers.
 Until 2009 he was Chief Executive of NSG Group, the Tokyo based global glass company which acquired Pilkington PLC in 2006 (where he was Chief Executive).
 Prior to the glass industry, Stuart held a number of senior positions at Mars, Inc., having previously spent 10 years in a variety of European roles at Royal Dutch Shell plc.

 John Langston (66)

 Appointed to the Rexam Board in October 2008.
 He has proven international, commercial and corporate finance experience.
 John is currently a non executive director of Inchcape plc.
 Previous appointments include a director of TI Group plc prior to its acquisition by Smiths Group in 2000 and operational roles on the board of Smiths Group plc, and as finance director from 2006 until his retirement in May 2010.